cns-iu/hra-literature/README.md

 ## Running Reports
 ### Summary statistics
-[This section](application/app0) generates summary statistics of the HRAlit database, including linkage counts, node counts, and publication comparison for ASCT+B Tables, CellMarker, and CZ CELLxGENE datasets.
+[Code in this direcory](application/app0) generates summary statistics of the HRAlit database, including linkage counts, node counts, and publication comparison for ASCT+B Tables, CellMarker, and CZ CELLxGENE datasets.

 ### Providing Data Evidence for the HRA
-[This section](application/app1) is for providing expert, publication, and experimental data evidence for the HRA.
+[Code in this direcory](application/app1) is run to provide expert, publication, and experimental data evidence for the HRA.
 - **Statistics**: The total number of publications, citations, experts, average _h_-index, funded projects, funders, datasets, and cells for 31 organs.
 - **Visualization**: Visualizations of these statistics.

 ### Comparison with different datasets
-[This section](application/app2) is for comparing the publications reported in ASCT+B Tables, CellMarker, and CZ CELLxGENE datasets.
+[Code in this direcory](application/app2) is run for comparing the publications reported in ASCT+B Tables, CellMarker, and CZ CELLxGENE datasets.

 ### Prioritize Atlas Construction
-[This section](application/app3) is for computing the types of DOs and HRAlit data types per organ to help prioritize HRA construction.
+[Code in this direcory](application/app3) is run for computing the types of DOs and HRAlit data types per organ to help prioritize HRA construction.

 ### HRA diversity
-[This section](application/app4) has code for analyzing the diversity and inclusiveness of HRA survey, HRA experts, general publication authors, and donor metadata.
+[Code in this direcory](application/app4) has code for analyzing the diversity and inclusiveness of HRA survey, HRA experts, general publication authors, and donor metadata.
 - **Predicting Gender**: Uses [gender_guesser](https://pypi.org/project/gender-guesser/) package to determine gender based on the first name.
 - **Predicting Race**: Uses [ethnicolr](https://github.com/appeler/ethnicolr) package to determine race based on the first name and last name.